adityaoryza/eCommerceNodejs/readme.md

 # This is a simple web server built using the Express.js framework.
 It listens on port 8080 and provides three different routes:

-    * - the homepage
+    1.- the homepage
-    * products - a page that lists all products
-    * products/:ID - a page that displays a specific product based on its ID
-    * product/:type - a page that lists all products of a certain type
+    2.products - a page that lists all products 3.products/:ID - a page that displays a specific product based on its ID 4.product/:type - a page that lists all products of a certain type

 ## Usage

 >To run this web server, you will need to have Node.js and the Express.js framework installed on your machine.
 Once you have these dependencies installed, you can follow these steps:

-    Clone the repository to your local machine Navigate to the project directory in your terminal Run the command npm install to install any necessary dependencies Run the command node server.js to start the server Open your web browser and navigate to http://localhost:8080 to view the homepage
+    1.Clone the repository to your local machine 2.Navigate to the project directory in your terminal 3.Run the command npm install to install any necessary dependencies 4.Run the command node server.js to start the server 5.Open your web browser and navigate to http://localhost:8080 to view the homepage

 **Code Explanation**